willclarktech/elm-boilerplate/README.md

 ## Deployment

-When you’re ready to deploy what you have in `./dev`, run this script:
+When you’re ready to deploy what you have in `./dev`, change `./src/Env/Current.elm` to import from `Env.Production` instead of `Env.Development`, then run this script:

 ```
 npm run deploy:straight